Let’s play a game. It’s a game about your phone number.

 I also played this game with people in our office and almost no one could think of more than one phone number either.
 This is amazing considering that we’ve all heard hundreds of radio jingles, seen thousands of websites and lived in the same area for years and almost no one could think of two business phone number off the top of their head.

 It is this: No one remembers phone numbers anymore.
 Period.
 They just don’t.

 A 2010 study published The London Telegraph and the New York Times found that 70% of people don’t remember their best friend’s phone number, 50% don’t know their parent’s phone number and 90% couldn’t remember one single business phone number.

 The culprit for all of our forgetfulness?
 You might have guessed it, cell phones.

-We don’t need to remember phone numbers because our brain knows that if we truly need to reach someone we will look them up in our phone.
-And if we need to find a business we will use Google or look on their website.
+We don’t need to remember phone numbers because our brain knows that if we truly need to reach someone, we will look them up on our phone.
+And if we need to find a business, we will use Google or look on their website.
 Thus, we save our energy and don’t remember phone numbers.

 Based on our non-scientific game at the start of this article and the scientific study, almost NO ONE remembers phone numbers.
-They don’t remember their friend’s numbers and they certainly don’t remember your business phone number no matter how catchy the jingle might be or how long you’ve had it.
+They don’t know their friends’ numbers phone, and they most likely don’t remember your phone number no matter how catchy the jingle might be or how long you have had your phone number.

 They.
 Just.
 Don’t.

-Again, this isn’t an opinion.
-It’s data-based fact.
+Again, this is not just our opinion.
+It is a data-based fact.